jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 Here's the [initial ufmt version](https://gist.github.com/jakubtomsu/54ffb22fa7b8341cb9f573598c873d62) as a github gist.

+Update: I expanded the initial version and now it lives in the source tree of my game engine.
+I added very lightweight RTTI crawl for printing any values including structs, arrays, etc automatically.
+It's not *100% complete*, but it's reasonably usable and I'll continue to improve it.
+Here's the [link](https://github.com/jakubtomsu/raven/tree/main/base/ufmt).

 > Of course, using this has no effect if you import a package which depends on `core:fmt`.
 This is pretty annoying, currently there is no good way
 > to see what exactly is your program importing and why, apart of looking at temp obj files.
 >
 > On my branch of the compiler I experimented with printing a graphviz graph of all the packages with their includes, but that's not official.
+> Update: see [this PR](https://github.com/odin-lang/Odin/pull/6253) for the graph generator, and a userspace solution using `core:odin/parser`.

 # LLVM